augmentwhitewind/FFTacticsIC_Challenge/README.md

 1: Only Story Battles are the battles allowed to be fought in.

-2: No further Shopping at the Outfitters except at the start of the chapter at the first city visited, you are free to enter and exit the Outfitters so long as you have not left the city ~ try to scavenge asap ~ Poaching is okay but cannot go out of your way to collect it,
+2: You cannot shop at any Outfitters except at the start of the chapter at the first city visited, you are free to enter and exit the Outfitters so long as you have not left the city ~ try to scavenge asap ~ Poaching is okay but cannot go out of your way to collect it,
     must land on a city with the Poachers' Den on the way to a story event.

     Chapter 1: Gariland